bufferapp/buffer-ruby-deprecated/README.md

 The User introduces some caching of requests.
 These are invalidated when a `post` request is made to an endpoint that might affect the data.
 You can force cache invalidation of one or all endpoints using the `invalidate` method.

+**Note: Currently only `invalidate` is implemented.
+If you make a POST request that changes a user object you must manually invalidate the cache**.

 Creating a new user:

 ```ruby